-One of the more successfully documented examples where convalescent plasma was used was during epidemics of the Junin virus.
+One of the more successfully documented examples of where convalescent plasma was used was during epidemics of the Junin virus.
 Patients treated with convalescent plasma had significantly reduced mortality rates, decreasing from 43% to 3%.

 The selection of plasma donors can be difficult because the subjects and donors need to match.
-Similarly, during disease outbreaks, results can be more effective if locally donated plasma is used on local subjects.
+Similarly, during disease outbreaks, results can be more effective if a locally donated plasma is used on local subjects.
 This is because of the potential variation in pathogen strains between locations.

 Convalescent plasma and COVID-19

 Like other epidemics, convalescent plasma was considered for the treatment of COVID-19.
 It was hoped that convalescent plasma could help patients with severe COVID-19 better fight the virus, and therefore reduce the mortality of the virus.

 Similarly, convalescent plasma could theoretically prevent progression to a more severe infection in patients with moderate COVID-19 complications.
 In many places, people who have contracted and recovered from COVID-19 are being encouraged to donate plasma for trials, treatment or stocks.

 As of yet, there is not enough evidence to say whether convalescent plasma is a valid treatment for COVID-19.
 Initial results indicated that many who receive convalescent plasma benefit from this, but these results are not conclusive.